 In the clinical trials for the marketing authorisation of the respective vaccines, complete vaccination protection against COVID-19 was detected seven to fifteen days after the second vaccination or two weeks after the single vaccination with COVID-19 Vaccine Janssen.
 However, with all the vaccines a certain level of protection against COVID-19 was already evident after the first vaccination.

-What vaccination reactions may occur after a vaccination with the authorised COVID-19 vaccines?
+Which vaccination reactions may occur after a vaccination with the authorised COVID-19 vaccines?

-The safety of vaccines is continually monitored even after authorisation.
-If new findings arise, the technical information is updated accordingly.
 Possible expected vaccine reactions and knowledge about possible rare vaccine complications are also stated in the information leaflet that is given to people receiving the vaccine before vaccination for the respective vaccine as part of the information they receive (see further information).

 Should allergy sufferers be vaccinated?